ibm-cloud-docs/watsonx-ai-saas-automation/overview.md

 The Watsonx AI SaaS deployable architecture performs the following steps to create a ready to use {{site.data.keyword.IBM_notm}} watsonx platform in a target {{site.data.keyword.Bluemix_notm}} account, resource group, and {{site.data.keyword.Bluemix_notm}} location:

-- Creates or use an existing resource group in the target {{site.data.keyword.Bluemix_notm}} account
+- Creates or uses an existing resource group in the target {{site.data.keyword.Bluemix_notm}} account
 - Creates the following services in the target resource group and location:
   - Cloud Object Storage
   - Watson Studio